 If you are 25 or younger, you may be able to get discounts at theatres or through certain organisations, for example...

-- Mousetrap Theatre Projects - tickets for £5 or £10 depending on your age
+Mousetrap Theatre Projects - discounted tickets for young people

 Many fringe theatres also offer discounts for students.

 Schools also qualify for generous group discounts (see 'Group rates' below).

 Many theatres have discounted tickets for those aged 60+ (the qualifying age might be 65 in some theatres).

 To get the senior discount, you may need to buy tickets for a specific evening or for a matinee performance.

 If you can rustle-up a group of 10 or more people to accompany you on a theatre visit, you'll probably qualify for a discounted rate.

 The minimum size group is generally 10, and there are often extra discounts for groups of 30 or more.